lime86/TravellingModule/docs/procedure.md

 	[5uA inner layer parameters](https://twiki.cern.ch/twiki/bin/viewauth/RD53/RD53ATesting#Guidelines_for_Front_ends).
 	The modified chip configurations can be downloaded for YARR: [rd53a_TravellingChip.json](files/rd53a_TravellingChip.json) and for BDAQ: [rd53a_TravellingChip.cfg.yaml](files/rd53a_TravellingChip.cfg.yaml)
 	The only registers that should be changed in the chip configuration file are
-	- IREF (according to waferprobing data, via jumper and trim bits)
 	- VOLTAGE_TRIM (according to waferprobing data and measurements of VDDA and VDDD pins)
 	- MON_BG_TRIM (according to waferprobing data and measurement of <span style="color:red">todo</span>)
 	- VTH_SYNC, VThreshold_LIN, VTH1/2_DIFF (by threshold tuning procedure)
 	- IBIAS_KRUM_SYNC, KRUM_CURR_LIN, VFF_DIFF (by ToT tuning procedure)
 	- Please change ``"Name": "JohnDoe",``(YARR) or ``chip_sn: '0x0000'``(BDAQ) according to the chip you test.

--	Check that Iref is set to 4.0 μA: Remove the jumper labeled IREF IO, power up the chip and measure the current between these pins with e.g. a Keithley source meter.
+-	Check that IREF is set to 4.0 μA: Remove the jumper labeled IREF IO, power up the chip and measure the current between these pins with e.g. a Keithley source meter.
 If necessary, adjust the 4-bit IREF TRIM jumpers.
 Remember to put back the IREF IO jumper for operation.